Enrolling your child

 Families can register their interest to attend the school at any stage, however the school’s acceptance of a registration of interest does not equate to an agreement for enrolment nor will your application be ranked in order of date of lodgement.

-Offers will be made to families in July 2022.
+Offers will be made to families in Term 4 2023.

 Information required at admission